China Zorrilla (ship): History

-Incat's existing relationship with Buquebus has involved construction and delivery of nine ships, amongst them the gas turbine catamaran ferry HSC Francisco to Buquebus in 2013, at the time the fastest jet engine ship in the world.
+Incat's existing relationship with Buquebus has involved construction and delivery of 8 other ships.
+Incat delivered the liquefied natural gas (LNG)-powered gas turbine catamaran high-speed craft ferry HSC Francisco to Buquebus in 2013, replacing the turbine & marine gasoil-powered Luciano Federico L, at their time the fastest turbine RO/RO ferry in the world at around 50 knots.